 The best way to save money in Akaroa is to do a few hikes.
 Luckily, the town and the surrounding Banks Peninsula are full of them.
 We’ve listed the highlights in the list below.
 We’ve also included some extra free and cheap activities in Akaroa giving you variety in things to do.
 For more Akaroa inspiration, see 10 Things We Love About Akaroa, as well as our complete guide to Akaroa.

-1. Check out the Akaroa Lighthouse
+1. Check Out the Akaroa Lighthouse – FREE

 A great vantage point of Akaroa (that’s also easy to get to) is from the Akaroa Lighthouse.
 This lighthouse is unusually situated inside the harbour after lighthouse enthusiasts saved the structure from being demolished when it was no longer in use.
 The Akaroa Lighthouse is a fantastic picture opportunity itself while being situated at a great viewpoint.
 The lighthouse is easy to spot from the town centre so simply walk toward it!